microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 QnA Maker Web App | QnA Maker Azure Search Service |
 Content Moderator |

-In order to enable you to get started quickly we have provided an ARM template and set of PowerShell scripts (supported cross platform) to provision these resources along with the required LUIS models, QnAMaker knowledgebases, Dispatcher and publishing into Azure.
+To enable you to get started quickly, we have provided an ARM template and set of PowerShell scripts (supported cross-platform) to provide these resources along with the required LUIS models, QnAMaker knowledgebases, Dispatcher and publishing into Azure.
 In addition the ability to refresh the LUIS and QNA resources with any changes from your LU files.

 All of the steps provided by our scripts are documented [here](https://microsoft.github.io/botframework-solutions/howto/virtual-assistant/manualdeployment/) if you wish to review or perform manually.